santteegt/pleuston/README.md

 ## Development

-After the Docker containers from the above step are up, you can start your local development version of _Pleuston_:
+After the Docker containers from the above step are up, you can start your local development version of _Pleuston_ in another terminal:

 ```bash
 git clone git@github.com:oceanprotocol/pleuston.git